leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 - checkbox should tick when all rows are manually ticked
 - invoices should add to 'rows' in state before the toggle is pressed
 - need to handle error cases in the voidConfirmed method (using res.body) and rendering an error snackbar
+- paging for table when invoices list is long (API pages to 100 atm)
+- setting a time out when voiding over 60 invoices (I think API limit is 60 per minute)
 - code tidy
 - tests
 - css and other styling